hithin/hithin/README.md

 - 👋 Hi, I’m @hithin
-- 👀 I’m interested in Security Analyst
+- 👀 I’m interested in Software Test Engineer
 - 🌱 I’m currently learning Msc Cybersecurity
-- 💞️ I’m looking to collaborate on Cybersecurity Enthusiast
+- 💞️ I’m looking to collaborate on Manual and Automation Testing
 - 📫 How to reach me ...

 <!---